 Using Facebook With Your Real Estate Blog

 Pulling together an email list of prospects and past clients is the best way to grow your business using email marketing follow-up.
-However, if you don't want to do that, or you just want to offer your site visitors an alternative to get notified when you publish new content, let's look at another way.
+If you don't want to do that, or you just want to offer your site visitors an alternative to get notified when you publish new content, let's look at another way.

 This may seem obvious, but it's interesting how few real estate professionals who blog are sharing their posts to their own Facebook business page.
 If you do not have a Facebook business page, get one going now.
 It is where you segregate your business from your personal posts.
 Everybody uses Facebook, and most people are on that site more than any other all day.
 You can't ask for a more dedicated audience.

 Once you have your page set up, let's look at two different ways to get your new content posted there.
-The first is for everyone using any other website solution than WordPress.
+The first is for everyone using any website solution other than WordPress.
 The second is for those whose site is on WordPress.
 Either way will accomplish the same goal, but WordPress has some plugins that can make the process easier.

 For Non-WordPress Sites